 During a full moon, something very special happens at Victoria Falls.
 As the sun sets on a full moon, the light from the moon bounces off the spray and illuminates a moonbow; a rainbow during the night.
 The spectacle lasts from sunset to sunrise and is one of Africa’s most distinctive and striking sights.

 Victoria Falls is one of the Seven Natural Wonders of the World.
-The others are The Grand Canyon, Great Barrier Reef, Harbour of Rio de Janeiro, Mount Everest, Polar Aurora, and Paricutin volcano.
+It is in spectacular company made up of: The Grand Canyon, Great Barrier Reef, Harbour of Rio de Janeiro, Mount Everest, Polar Aurora, and Paricutin volcano.

 5. The Only Rainforest in the World with Constant Rain

 On the Zimbabwean side of the falls lies The Victoria Falls Rainforest.
 This special place is home to unique plant and animal life, some of which are indigenous to the area.
-The environment is equally unique, as the rainforest is the only place on earth where it rains all day, every day of the year; a result of the water vapour rising from the falls.
+The environment is equally unique.
+The rainforest is the only place on earth where it “rains” all day, every day of the year.
+A result of the constant water vapour rising from the falls.

 Fun fact: The spray from the falls typically rises to a height of over 400 metres (1,300 ft), and sometimes even twice as high, and is visible from up to 48 km (30 mi) away.

 Victoria Falls is known as the Adventure Capital of Africa and has the dizzying array of adrenaline-soaked activities to warrant the label.
 Visitors can bungee jump between two countries, white water raft down grade 5 rapids, walk with rhinos and go on a thrilling microlight or helicopter flight above the falls.

 It’s estimated that roughly 600 million cubic litres of water hit the ground every minute at Victoria Falls.
 An example of its power is that during the high water level in April of 2013, four elephants trying to swim across the Zambezi River were tragically swept by the currents down the river and over the falls.